apostrophecms/apostrophe-astro/README.md

 ```

 This file extends the default column widget to define which content widgets editors can add inside each column.
 Avoid nesting layout widgets inside other layouts to prevent excessive DOM complexity and performance issues.

+> [!TIP]
+> You can read more about configuring and using the layout-widget in the [documentation](https://docs.apostrophecms.org/guide/core-widgets.html#layout-widget).

 ### Frontend updates
 The `@apostrophecms/apostrophe-astro` package contains templates for the layout widget and column, but like the other widgets, they have to be mapped to the corresponding Apostrophe widgets.